eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

 This status changes every time a new data sample is lost and will never be received.
 See |SampleLostStatus-api|.

+There are two different criteria for considering a sample as lost depending on the |DataReaderQos::reliability-api|:

+* When using |BEST_EFFORT_RELIABILITY_QOS-api|, a not yet received sample is considered lost whenever a sample with a greater sequence number is received.
+* When using |RELIABLE_RELIABILITY_QOS-api|, a not yet received sample is considered lost whenever the :class:`DataWriter` informs, through an RTPS ``HEARTBEAT`` submessage, that the sample is not available anymore.

 List of status data members:

 +----------------------------------------------------------------------------+-----------------------------------------+